Leonard Marconi

-Leonard Marconi (Warsaw, 6 October 1835 – 1 April 1899, Lviv) was a Polish and Austro-Hungarian architect and sculptor.
-He was active chiefly at Warsaw, then in Galicia, notably at Lwów (now Lviv, Ukraine).
+Leonard Marconi (Warsaw, 6 October 1835 – 1 April 1899, Lemberg) was a Polish architect and sculptor active in Warsaw and in Austrian Galicia, notably Lemberg (Lwów, now Lviv, Ukraine).

 Life

 Leonard Marconi was born on 6 October 1835 in Warsaw to a well-known artistic family of Italian origin.
 He was the son of sculptor Ferrante Marconi, nephew of architect Henryk Marconi, and cousin of Leandro Marconi, a famed architect.
 He graduated from the Academy of Fine Arts in Warsaw, then the Accademia di San Luca in Rome.

-In 1861 he returned to Poland and opened an atelier in Warsaw.
+In 1861, he returned to Poland and opened an atelier in Warsaw.
 Fairly successful as a sculptor, in 1873 he was invited to Lwów (then in Austro-Hungarian Galicia) to become a professor at the Technical Academy (Akademia Techniczna), predecessor of the Lviv Polytechnic.

 He died in Lviv on 1 April 1899 and is interred at Lychakiv Cemetery.